lit/lit.dev/packages/lit-dev-content/site/guide/templates/expressions.md

 ### DOM nodes

-Any DOM Node can be passed to a child expression.
+Any DOM node can be passed to a child expression.
+Typically DOM nodes should be rendered by specifying a template using `html`, but a DOM node can be directly rendered like this when needed.
 The node is attached to the DOM tree at that point, and so removed from any current parent:

 ```js
 const div = document.createElement('div');